-It is important to note that expedited review may not be used where identification of the subjects or their responses would reasonably place them at risk of criminal or civil liability or be damaging to their financial standing, employability, insurability, or reputation.
-Nor should it be used when identification could be stigmatizing, unless reasonable and appropriate protections are implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal.
-Requirements for informed consent (or its waiver, alteration, or exception) apply regardless of the type of review (expedited or full IRB review):
+It is important to note that expedited reviews may not be used where identification of the subjects or their responses would reasonably place them at risk of criminal or civil liability or be damaging to their financial standing, employability, insurability, or reputation; nor should it be used when identification could be stigmatizing, unless reasonable and appropriate protections are implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal.
+Requirements for informed consent (or its waiver, alteration, or exception) apply to both expedited and full IRB review.